ricardopg1987/kubernetes-rpi/README.md

 ```

 ## Updating cluster.yml to match your environment
-This is where there individual rPi's are set to be a master or a slave.
+This is where there individual rPi's are set to HA embedded etcd database.
 I have not changed any passwords or configured SSH keys as this cannot be easily done with a headless rPi setup.
 I am currently using DHCP static assignment to ensure each PI's MAC address is given the same IP address.
 Update the file as required for your specific setup.